 Think about what goes into your board packet: the agenda, past minutes, budgets, project timetables, supporting documents, policies and more.
 A simple board portal can make these documents astronomically better than their paper-based cousins:

 - Between meetings, some documents will need to pass through an approval tree in a specific sequence.
 The entire process is managed automatically, eliminating cluttered inboxes and administrative headaches altogether.

 - Documents concerning project management or strategic plans require visual timelines.
 Built-in templates make it a snap to generate customized charts that put to shame the clumsy counterparts that most of us can generate on MS Word – or even MS Excel.

 - Unlike paper-based counterparts, the agenda can include links to supporting articles or files.

 - Like the binder, the portal includes an archive that stores historical documents for reference.
 (Didn’t we vote on that zoning ordinance last February?)

-Each council member has retrieved the new materials from the board portal, where the administrative assistant has found a one-stop dropbox for papers that everybody shares at once.
+Each council member has retrieved the new materials from the board portal, where the administrative assistant has found a one-stop shop for papers that everybody shares at once.
 Goodbye, photocopies.
 Goodbye, postage.
 Goodbye, six-hour road race to substitute newly revised pages in all of the binders.
 Goodbye, paper mills turning forests into deserts.
-The dropbox feature keeps board materials current and safe.
+The document storage feature keeps board materials current and safe.

-- The materials are perfectly secure, as the portal offers tighter controls than Dropbox or Google Plus.
+- The materials are perfectly secure, as the portal offers tighter controls than other file-storage options on the market.
 Adding to the security and ease, no paper copies are left lying around.

 Result: Better Meetings